dgaydukov/cert-ocpjp11/files/ocpjp11.md

 directBuffer => java.nio.DirectByteBuffer
 heapBuffer => java.nio.HeapByteBuffer
 ```
-Memory mapped file - concept where you map HDD file to virtual memory, and then can treat this file as memory region, read/write, but OS take care
-to do read/write to actual disk file on the background.
+Memory mapped file - concept where you map HDD file to virtual memory, and then can treat this file as memory region, read/write, but OS take care to do read/write to actual disk file on the background.
 For end user - you just work with region of virtual memory.
 We can use `MappedByteBuffer/FileChannel` to work with memory-mapped file.
 there is some difference between old java io and new one:
 Java I/O:
 * java perform IO by requesting OS to drain from buffer (write operation) or fill a buffer (read operation)
-* OS using disk controller to perform DMA call to extract data from HDD to system kernel memory
+* OS using disk controller to perform DMA call to extract data from HDD to system kernel memory.
 DMA (Direct memory access) - allows for modern computers to access main memory without CPU.
-CPU first initiate DMA, then do it's own stuff,
-once data fetched, cpu receives `interrupt` from DMAC (DMA controller) and process data
+CPU first initiate DMA, then do it's own stuff, once data fetched, cpu receives `interrupt` from DMAC (DMA controller) and process data:
     * once DMA done, OS copy data from temporary buffer in OS kernel space, into java process space
     * Kernel tries to cache data, so if data already there, it just copied to java buffer, otherwise it's fetched from disk
     * mapping kernel space & user space to same physical address, you don't need to do extra work by copy buffer from kernel to user memory space
 * all disk IO done on page level, so kernel align virtual memory pages into disk pages
 Java new I/O:
-* Memory-mapped I/O establish direct mmapping between user memory space into disk, so you can treat file on the disk, like a big in-memory array
+* Memory-mapped I/O establish direct mapping between user memory space into disk, so you can treat file on the disk, like a big in-memory array
 read file into memory
 * you can read/write into this buffer, don't forget to use flip, cause get/put move buffer one position further, so if you don't call flip
 after you read from file, nothing would be written, and `BufferOverflowException` would be thrown on first attempt to write